leshkm/karaf-ignite-test/README.md

 This project made to help with debugging problem with Ignite 2.7.0 in Karaf 4.2.0.

+---

+ISSUE 2 -

+Two of these processes cannot create cluster.
+Problem lays in org.apache.ignite.internal.processors.cluster.GridClusterStateProcessor.validateNode

+When it tries to unmarshal joining node data, it uses `Thread.currentThread().getContextClassLoader()` to obtain classloader.
+This returns system classloader `jdk.internal.loader.ClassLoaders$AppClassLoader` and not bundle classloader created in  `IgniteAbstractOsgiContextActivator.start()`.

+Of course, system classloader doesn't know anything about classes from ignite-osgi bundle....

+---
+Solved ISSUE - Solved by adding ignite-osgi and changing build process not to include classloaders folder into import.

 During initial start this configuration performs fine (see karaf_log_install.log for full log).

     karaf@root()> feature:list | grep "Started"